incinn/barnz.dev/content/projects/startpage/index.md

 tags: ['TypeScript']
 ---

-A lightweight page, providing quick access to information that is important to me.
+A lightweight start page, providing quick access to information that is important to me.

 Built with **TypeScript**, with the intention of being as fast to load as possible.
-Makes use of the browser's **local storage** to cache data.
+Makes use of the browser's **local storage** API to cache data.

 <!--more-->